Soviet–Lithuanian Mutual Assistance Treaty: Initial stance

-On September 29, the next day after the Boundary and Friendship Treaty, Germany canceled planned talks with Lithuania and the Soviet Union informed Lithuania that it wished to open negotiations regarding future relationship between the two countries.
+On September 29, the day after the Boundary and Friendship Treaty, Germany canceled planned talks with Lithuania and the Soviet Union informed Lithuania that it wished to open negotiations regarding future relationship between the two countries.
 The new Soviet–Lithuanian negotiations were supposed to formally resolve the status of the Vilnius Region.
-Lithuanian Minister of Foreign Affairs Juozas Urbšys arrived in Moscow on October 3.
-During the meeting Joseph Stalin personally informed Urbšys about the Soviet–German secret protocols and showed maps of the spheres of influence.
-He demanded that Lithuania signed three separate treaties, according to which:
+Lithuanian Minister of Foreign Affairs Juozas Urbšys arrived in Moscow on October 3 to meet with Soviet leaders.
+During the meeting, Joseph Stalin personally informed Urbšys about the Soviet–German secret protocols and showed maps of the spheres of influence.
+He demanded that Lithuania sign three separate treaties, according to which: